aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Entity id.md

 # Entity ID

 An entity id is an int value sent to the GetEntity method in MainManager which is used often when parsing [SetText](../SetText.md) parameters.
 This page explains how this format works.
+Please note it only concerns the int form as every [Commands](Commands.md) supports this form, but not all of them supports other designator such as [Define](Individual%20commands/Define.md), refer to each [Commands](Commands.md) documentation to learn more.

 ## When not in battle